youssef13494/App_Builder/CONTRIBUTING.md

 ## Setup

 If you'd like to contribute a pull request, we highly recommend setting the pre-commit hooks which will run the formatter and linter before each git commit.
-This is a great way of catching issues early on without waiting to run the GitHub Actions for your pull requet.
+This is a great way of catching issues early on without waiting to run the GitHub Actions for your pull request.

 Simply run this once in your repo: